 Italian Language + Culture Podcasts:

-– ItalianPod101.com – The Fastest Way to Learn Italian Guaranteed– If anything, you should listen to this podcast for the fancy opera intro.
+– ItalianPod101.com – The Fastest Way to Learn Italian Guaranteed (referral link) – If anything, you should listen to this podcast for the fancy opera intro.
 No really, the content that they have is valuable for the fact that they’re quick and help you develop your ear with vocabulary.

 – LearnItalianPod – I affectionately think of this podcast as the vampire podcast because really, the male host sounds a lot like Dracula.
 I totally don’t discriminate though.
 The free content they put out is really valuable for ear training and comprehension.